- Search The Registry

 - My Account

 The Petitioner was Reverend Fred Shuttlesworth, a Black minister who helped lead 52 African Americans in an orderly civil rights march in Birmingham, Alabama, in 1963.
-He was arrested and convicted for violating an ordinance which proscribes participating in any parade or procession on city streets or public ways without first obtaining a permit from the City Commission.
+He was arrested and convicted for violating an ordinance that proscribes participating in any parade or procession on city streets or public ways without first obtaining a permit from the City Commission.
 Section 1159 permits the Commission to refuse a parade permit if its members believe "the public welfare, peace, safety, health, decency, good order, morals or convenience require that it be refused."

-However, the Alabama Supreme Court in 1967 narrowly construed 1159 as an objective, even-handed traffic regulation which did not allow the Commission unlimited discretion in granting or withholding permits, and upheld petitioner's conviction.
+However, the Alabama Supreme Court in 1967 narrowly construed 1159 as an objective, even-handed traffic regulation which did not allow the Commission unlimited discretion in granting or withholding permits and upheld the petitioner's conviction.
 The case was taken to the U.S. Supreme Court, where Shuttlesworth was represented by the prominent civil rights attorney James Nabrit III.